Election relief fades for UK stocks

 By Atul Prakash and Lionel Laurent

-down on Monday as a relief rally on the back of last week's
+remained broadly flat on Monday as a relief rally on the back of

 The trading day was dominated by central-bank decisions,